Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 Millhouse Green Today

 With a population of 1,139 (2011 census) the village has a Victorian built Primary School, a Male Voice Choir, a Village association, the Blacksmith’s Arms, a new version of the post office (now a general licensed shop) plus a fine bowling green and tennis courts.
-We also have our own Facebook page ‘We love Millhouse Green’ online.
+They also have their own Facebook page ‘We love Millhouse Green’ online.

 The nearest Railway Station is at Penistone.